Cliff-Ezra/AI_Group_Projects/README.md

 ## How to use
 1. Clone the repository
 2. Download the image dataset from the Kaggle link
+3. Create a folder called data and upload the data from Kaggle
-3. Run the Malignang_Benign_DNN.ipynb file
+3. Run the Malignant_Benign_DNN.ipynb file
 4. Open the link from the gradio user interface